maybebyte/anthesis/fdroid.md

   UntrackMe transforms certain links, such as YouTube, Twitter, and Instagram, to point at a FLOSS (Free/Libre and Open Source Software) privacy respecting alternative.
-In the case of Twitter, it changes the domain to a Nitter instance, for example.
+In the case of Twitter, it changes the domain to a Nitter instance.